superstreamlabs/memphis.go/README.md

   memphis.StartConsumeFromSeq(<uint64>)// start consuming from a specific sequence. defaults to 1 memphis.LastMessages(<int64>)// consume the last N messages, defaults to -1 (all messages in the station) )

 // creation from a Conn
 consumer1, err = c.CreateConsumer("<station-name>", "<consumer-name>", ...)
 ```

+Consumers are used to pull messages from a station.
+Here is how to create a consumer with all of the default parameters:

 Note:
 When consuming from a station with more than one partition, the consumer will consume messages in Round Robin fashion from the different partitions.